Electronics Trades Worker

 Electronics trades workers may do some or all of the following:

-- install, maintain and fix electronic equipment, instruments and control systems
+- assemble, install and fix electronic products, equipment and security systems

 - repair problems and replace any faulty parts

 - package and prepare electronic products for export.

 Skills and knowledge

 Electronics trades workers need to have knowledge of: